Slow Cooker Beef Stew

 Add your email below and we’ll send it straight to your inbox+ you’ll receive all our newest recipes!

-I loved the ingredients in this stew - no packets! it was the perfect meal to come home to after a long day.
-My husband thought it was the best stew I've ever made. -Louanne
+I loved the ingredients in this stew.
+It was the perfect meal to come home to after a long day.
+My husband thought it was the best stew I’ve ever made. -Louanne

 Why You’ll Love this Recipe

-• Perfect for cold weather.
+• A cold weather classic comfort food.
 The warmth and heartiness of slow cooker beef stew make it a comforting choice, especially during cold weather.
-It's a cozy and nourishing meal.
+It’s a cozy and nourishing meal.

-• Convenience and ease.
+• Convenience and easy for any night of the week.
 Crockpot stew is incredibly convenient.
 Once the ingredients are assembled in the pot, the slow cooker does the work.

-• Affordable beef stew recipe.
+• Affordable dinner for a crowd.
 The slow cooker transforms tougher cuts of meat, like chuck roast, into a delectable and tender dish.
 The slow cooking helps break down the connective tissues, making budget-friendly a great option.

-• Meal prep and leftovers.
+• Perfect to meal prep and for leftovers.
 Beef stew is a great option for meal prep.
 It yields generous portions, and leftovers taste even better the next day as the flavors continue to meld.

 A spoon filled with a bite of beef stew.